-bower install ag-grid
+bower install ag-grid-community

-npm install ag-grid
+npm install ag-grid-community

 Download from Github

 ag-Grid is distributed as both a self contained bundle (that places ag-Grid on the global scope) and also via a CommonJS package.

 Using the bundled version is the quickest way to get going - reference this version in your HTML file is all you need to do.

 You also need to provide a block (a div is the most common) element for the Grid to use - assign it an ID which you can then use later when instantiating the Grid.

 When the ag-Grid script loads, it does not register with AngularJS 1.x.
 This is because AngularJS 1.x is an optional part of ag-Grid and you need to tell ag-Grid you want to use it.

 There are four bundle files in the distribution:

 To use CommonJS, it's best to download the packages via NPM and then either require (ECMA 5) or import (ECMA 6) them into your project.